- Case Studies

-The 5’s of lean manufacturing are based on five Japanese words and are ways in which a manufacturing system can help achieve a lean production method, effectively reducing waste and maximizing efficiency.
+The 5 S’s of lean manufacturing are based on five Japanese words and are ways in which a manufacturing system can help achieve a lean production method, effectively reducing waste and maximizing efficiency.

-The 5’s are: Seiri (sorting), Seiton (straightening), Seiso (systematic checking/cleaning), Sieketsu (standardizing) and Shituske (sustaining).
-By utilizing these five methods of workplace organization a manufacturing system can improve their management, employee morale, speed of work, quality of work and minimize the risk of accidents.
+The 5 S’s are: Seiri (sorting), Seiton (straightening), Seiso (systematic checking/cleaning), Seiketsu (standardizing) and Shitsuke (sustaining).
+By utilizing these five methods of workplace organization, a manufacturing system can improve their management, employee morale, speed of work and quality of work and minimize the risk of accidents.

 The benefits of integrating these workplace organization methods are enormous and are essential parts of creating a truly lean production facility.

 Value Stream Mapping (VSM) is a lean management method for analyzing, enhancing and redesigning a manufacturing system’s current method of production for the future to reduce waste and maximize efficiency.
 VSM is achieved by using advanced software that electronically maps out all steps of the production system that are value-adding and non-value adding.